-Grow at Home: Spring Onions or Scallions•
+How to Grow Spring Onions or Scallions

 The world wide popularity of Spring onions is obvious from the number of names they go by including: Scallions, green onions, spring onions, salad onions, shallots (Australia), eschallots, Japanese or Welsh bunching onions (these grow in clumps rather than singly), green onions (China) and Egyptian or tree onions. green shallots, onion sticks, syboes or jibbons (the one I grew up with)

 Spring onions do not have very deep roots so can be sown either in the ground or in a Raised Bed or Shallow Vegetable Planter.
-So they might be a nice thing to have growing in a sheltered spot just outside your back door.
+They can also be grown in window boxes in a peat free potting mix such as Growlite.

 Sow thinly 1cm (½in) deep from March to September in rows 10cm (4in) apart.
 It is best to sow a few seeds every 2 weeks to give you a regular summer harvest.
 Thin until they are about 2.5cm (1in) apart and use thinnings to add flavour to your meals.

 Winter hardy varieties are available.
 You can sow these from August to October.
 Ones planted later in the season may take longer than 8 weeks to mature depending on the temperature.
 If you are impatient to eat them then keep them warmer by using a greenhouse, Bell Cloche, Easy-Tunnel or a Grower Frame.
 Wherever you grow them, you can enjoy some young shoots during winter and leave the remainder to mature.
 The main crop will overwinter nicely and be ready in Spring.

-Pests & Diseases
+Spring Onion Pests & Diseases

 Onion white rot:

 Clear all the plants as soon as you spot the disease.
 Dispose of them by burning or putting in your household waste.
 Do not compost!
 Also clean all tools used as it is transported in contaminated soil.
 Be careful to clean footwear too so you don't contaminate other areas of the garden or worse still a neighbours plot.

 Onion downy mildew: